 Registration fee:

-The Minority Engineering Program requires a $1,500 registration fee for all EABC participants.
+MEP requires a registration fee for all EABC participants.
 The registration fee is separate from the program fees outlined above; it covers the incurred cost of simulation activities, engagement activities and other administrative expenses needed to run the summer program.
-The registration fee is included in the EL program's scholarship package for EL participants.

 Fees do not include: